Skip to content

 Frequently Asked Questions

-What is the optimal temperature for an ice bath for athletic recovery?+
+What's the ideal temperature for an ice bath?+

-How long should an endurance athlete stay in an ice bath after a long run or ride?+
+How long should I stay in an ice bath?+

 Recovery in a can